jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 $$ r_{target} = k_{target}\exp(-d/k_d) $$

 where $d$ is the distance from the foot to the target, and $ k_{target}$ and $k_d$ are hyperparameters.
+If the robot's foot makes any contact with the stepping stone, it receives a reward.
+The closer the foot is to the center of the block, the higher the reward.
 The authors explain:

 >In the initial stages of training, when the character makes contact with the target, the contact location may be far away from the center.
 Consequently, the gradient with respect to the target reward is large due to the exponential, which encourages the policy to move the foot closer to the center in the subsequent training iterations.

-Without the dense reward, there would be no reward gradient across the state space, which slows the rate of learning.
+Without the dense reward, there would be no reward gradient across the state space, which makes learning more difficult.

 ### Hyperparameter Tuning
 RL is notoriously sensitive to hyperparameters and there is no one-size-fits-all for good hyperparameter values.
-Typically, different implementations and different applications will need different hyperparameters.
+Typically, different implementations and different applications will require different hyperparameters.
 Here are just a few hyperparameters that could make a difference:

 - reward function term coefficients
 - number of policy updates and samples per update